brandtkeller/Thermostat-Master/README.md

 * Main Application loop per each thermostat
     * GET request to temp sensor nodes assigned to thermostat object (thermostat.nodes.forEach())
     * Calculate some mean temperature value
+        * Get temperature of all nodes assigned to thermostat?
     * Compare temperature against thermostat -> currentSettingTemp (thermostat.getCurrentSettingTemp())
     * if outside threshold && state == off , activate relays based on locality and mode
         * If thermostat locality == local then activate relays locally